 Pro Easily readable remote LCD screen

 The remote is equipped with an LCD screen that feels much more advanced than your standard interface.
-This makes for a remote that is easy to glance at for information such as battery life or speed.
-That way the rider does not need to distract themselves in order to gain important information.
+You can get information, such as battery life or speed, from a quick glance.

 Pro One of the highest-performing boards available

 With a top speed of 26 mph and a 15- 31-mile range, this board is among the most powerful on the market.
 It can handle steep hills (up to a 25 percent grade) with ease.